Martin Kosleck: Television

-With fewer film opportunities presenting themselves, Kosleck returned to New York City with his wife, the German-born actress Eleonore von Mendelssohn, a great x3 grand daughter of Moses Mendelssohn.
+With fewer film opportunities presenting themselves, Kosleck returned to New York City with his wife, the German-born actress Eleonore von Mendelssohn, a great x3 grand daughter of the philosopher Moses Mendelssohn.
 Kosleck appeared on Broadway in The Madwoman of Chaillot in the late 1940s and early 1950s.
 He also appeared on television in episodes of numerous shows.
 In 1951, he appeared in the "I Lift Up My Lamp" episode of Hallmark Hall of Fame, a television anthology of plays and books, and episodes of The Motorola Television Hour, where he played Goebbels again, Studio One, Thriller, The Rifleman, Voyage to the Bottom of the Sea, The Outer Limits, Get Smart, Batman (playing Professor Avery Evans Charm), The Man from U.N.C.L.E., The F.B.I., The Wild Wild West, Mission: Impossible, It Takes a Thief, and Sanford and Son.

 In 1970, Kosleck played (Gestapo) General Mueller in the television comedy Hogan's Heroes, episode: "The Gestapo Takeover".
 He suffered from a heart attack in the 1970s, and thereafter worked only occasionally, mostly in television.
 During this time, he appeared in Love, American Style; Banacek; and Sanford and Son.
 In 1980, he appeared in his last film, The Man with Bogart's Face.